If You Were Injured by a Distracted Driver, Contact a Car Injury Attorney For Legal Help

 Each day, more than 15 people are killed and more than 1,200 people are injured in crashes that were reported to involve a distracted driver.
 Distracted driving is driving while doing another activity that takes your attention away from driving; these activities can increase the chance of a motor vehicle crash.
-If you have been injured by a distracted driver contact the Los Angeles distracted driver accident attorney at Grey Law.
+If you have been injured by a distracted driver contact a Los Angeles traffic accident attorney at Grey Law.

 There are three main types of distraction:

 Manual – taking your hands off the wheel

 Visual – taking your eyes off the road